Jxck/eslint-plugin-classes/README.md

 ### name

-- class name should start with upper case.
+- class name should start with upper case (option: "class")
-- method name should start with lower case.
+- method name should start with lower case (option: "method")
+- class name is required (option: "name-required")

 The following patterns are considered warnings: